-In the January 1, 2020 actuarial valuation, the entry age normal method, over a level percent of pay was used.
-The single discount rate changed from 2.41% effective January 1, 2020 to 2.19% effective January 1, 2021.
-The salary scale changed from 3.11% effective January 1, 2020 to 3.44 effective January 1, 2021.
-The mortality improvement scale was updated from Scale MP-2020 mortality improvement scale on a generational basis to Scale MP-2021 mortality improvement scale on a generational basis.
-The annual rate of increase in healthcare costs was revised to better reflect future expectations, including updating long-term rates based on the SOA Long Term Healthcare Cost Trends Model v2022\f4 (the Getzen model).
+In the December 31, 2022 actuarial valuation, the entry age normal method, over a level percent of pay was used.
+The single discount rate changed from 2.19% effective December 31, 2021 to 4.40% effective December 31, 2022.
+The salary scale changed from 3.44% effective December 31, 2021 to 3.53% effective December 31, 2022.
+The mortality improvement remained the Scale MP-2021 mortality improvement scale on a generational basis.
+The annual rate of increase in healthcare costs was revised to better reflect future expectations, including updating long-term rates based on the SOA Long Term Healthcare Cost Trends Model v2023 1f (the Getzen model).